 Long-term sustainability strategies, such as alternative funding models; case studies of successful gateway efforts; licensing choices and their impact on sustainability; planning for and measuring your impact.

 By the end of the workshop, participants will have developed a "pitch deck" of their sustainability strategy and identified the key action steps to get there.
 Participants will also build relationships with other participants engaged in creating gateways and learn about the in-depth consultations they might seek from the SGCI.

 Mini Science Gateways Bootcamp will be offered June 11-12, 2018, co-located with IWSG in Edinburgh, Scotland.
-Learn more and apply.
+Learn more and apply by May 7.

 Please sign up for our newsletter to stay updated on future Bootcamps and other opportunities offered by SGCI.

 “Before coming to the SGCI Bootcamp, I only had a limited perspective on our gateway from the host institution stakeholder point of view.
 Taking the time to be fully present during the Bootcamp to work with my teammate on our project opened my eyes to the real impact our gateway could have, the broader impact we can make in our community, and the opportunities and actions that are low hanging fruit to tackle in the next three months.”